-Pets.
-While some animals are allowed in the main cabin, many are not, forcing air travelers to leave their beloved cats, dogs and birds at home.
+While some animals can travel in the main cabin, many cannot, forcing air travelers to leave their beloved cats, dogs, and birds at home.
 “I should be able to bring my parrot in his carrier,” says Elise Negrin, an administrative assistant from West Palm Beach, Fla.
 “He’s better behaved than many children.”

 Well, here’s some good news, at least for affluent animal owners: Pet travel fees are one of those still-unexploited areas for airline surcharges.
 For example, US Airways allows a small domestic dog, cat or bird per passenger for $125 each way.
 But if it can figure out how to extract more, what’s to stop an airline from loosening the size and weight restrictions?
-Now, if something could be done about those naughty kids.
+Now, if we could do something about those naughty kids.

-Knives.
 “Why don’t we allow pocket knives?” asks Tim Pylant, an engineer from La Grange, Texas “They’re no more dangerous than a ballpoint pen unless it folds back on your hand and cuts you.”
 Good point.
 The interior of an aircraft is filled with objects that can be more dangerous than a pocket knife, including pens, knitting needles and cutlery.
 Why single out small knives?
 (Here’s why phone calls should be allowed on planes.)

 The TSA continues to prohibit knives in carry-on luggage except for plastic or round-bladed butter knives.
-Never mind that in other parts of the world, pocket knives are absolutely fine and are correctly not considered a threat to aviation safety.
+Never mind that in other parts of the world, pocket knives are absolutely fine, and aviation safety does not consider them a threat.
 Oddly, the TSA last year announced it would permit knives on board.
 That is, until flight attendants’ unions, consumer advocates and law enforcement officials raised objections to the proposed rule change, claiming the knives would make air travel less safe.
-There is no evidence it would, and I’m willing to bet pocket knives will be allowed again someday.
+There is no evidence it would, and I’m willing to bet they will allow pocket knives again someday.

-We already allow things that probably shouldn’t be allowed, and we don’t permit things that should, all of which brings us to the point of this exercise.
+We already permit things that probably shouldn’t be allowed, and we don’t allow things that should, all of which brings us to the point of this exercise.
 I’m as annoyed as the next passenger when the teenager next to me fires up Grand Theft Auto on his iPad and goes on a virtual killing spree.
 Or when the creepy guy across the aisle from my daughter watches an R-rated movie on his PC.
-But good manners can’t be regulated by banning tablets, computers or badly behaved kids — any more than allowing bottled water, pocket knives or more pets on an aircraft will make the in-flight experience less safe.
+But regulating good manners can’t ban tablets, computers, or badly behaved kids — any more than permitting bottled water, pocket knives, or more pets on an aircraft will make the in-flight experience less safe.
 (Here’s how to handle the TSA when you travel.)

 The answer isn’t to legislate our in-flight manners, but to deepen passengers’ collective sense of responsibility.
 It’s a simple, “do unto others” sensibility so lacking on today’s aircraft.